milad1367/switter/README.md

 # switter
 this is simple croud project as a practic with MongoDB, Express.js, AngularJS,Node.js and using angular material for ui .
-Feel free to fork ,registr and create your profile .
+Feel free to fork ,register and create your profile .
 ## Demo
 <a href="https://blooming-beach-29819.herokuapp
 .com/#!/"> live demo </a>